abouman76/abouman76/README.md

 # Hi you all,

-I am Arnoud and i graduated from Novi Hogeschool as a frontend developer and currently developing my testing skills.
-I recently completed Cypress Automation Testing (online) course.
+I am Arnoud and i got retrained as a Test Automation Developer and FrontEnd Developer.
+I graduated from Novi Hogeschool as a frontend developer in mai 2021.
+I am currently developing my testing skills and completed several online course in test automation.
+In mars 2022 i became a ISTQB Certified Tester.

-You can check out my repository's and see what i did so far.
-For example ["Sociaal Oosterhout"](https://github.com/abouman76/Eind-Project-Arnoud-Bouman.git) which is a social platform application and was build with React and uses Firebase as a "backend" database.
-This was my final project for Novi Hogeschool.
-I also integrated Cypress Automation Tests to this project.

-:arrow_left:  In my profile you can find my coding skills.
+You can check out this github profile and see what i did so far.
+In my profile you can find my coding skills.
 JavaScript is the only language so far, but working on other skills and combining my developing skills with testing skills.

-- 🌱 I'm currently learning Angular and TypeScript.
+- 🌱 I'm currently learning TypeScript.
-- 🌱 I’m planning to get my a ISTQB Certification in the near future.

-I am seeking the opportunity to work as a Frontend Developer or a combination as a frontend developer and Test Automation Engineer.
-So please, do reach out to me if you want to talk!
+Since august 2021 i work as a Software Tester & Test Automation Engineer for a company called Visma Advitrae.
+Testing an application which is built in TypeScript and has Angular as a framework.
+I use Cypress as the Test Automation Tool.

 <!--
 **abouman76/abouman76** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.